 Book early for peak seasons: Summer in the Black Hills, and weekends in places like Deadwood, fill up quickly.

 Check lodging packages: Some resorts (like Lodge at Deadwood) offer packages with dining credit, kids play land, or extra perks.
-The Lodge at Deadwood

 Look for cancellation flexibility: Weather, driving conditions or access may impact travel in South Dakota—flexible bookings help.